vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 Known Vinegar issues which affect both Roblox Player and Roblox Studio:

 ### Wine is not supported
-As the name suggests, Roblox player is no longer supported on Linux by its developers, and is thus blocked.
-We don't know if they will support Linux again in the future.
+As the name suggests, Wine support in the Roblox Player has been disabled, and is no longer supported.
 You can read more as to why they blocked Linux [here.](https://vinegarhq.org/Home/rol_faq.html)

 There are community made work arounds at our [Discord server,](https://discord.gg/vinegarhq-1069506340973707304) such as running Roblox in a virutal machine or via Android emulation with Waydroid.
 Check out the pinned message in helpdesk for more info.